Interview with Vedic Astrologer Veno for the Paranormal Examiner by Melissa Alvarez

 I grew up in Australia.
 As a child I was clairaudient and clairvoyant.
 I was always having intense experiences of one kind of another.
 My mother's family inTahiti were exorcists and healers on the island for many generations so I had an early awareness of these things through her.
 I was raised as a Christian, but my father's interest in anthropology led me to study indigenous shamanism in my teens.
 I always had a strong interest in divination and dabbled in many divination techniques including western astrology, until one day in 1990 I stumbled on a book by B. V. Raman and that led to my interest in Vedic Astrology.

 Vedic Astrology was a doorway into the other areas of Indian Vedic culture and wisdom.
 For many years I studied on my own, but had opportunity to exchange knowledge with other astrologers and western tantric practitioners and started giving consultations early on.
 A part of me felt like I was remembering the science rather than learning it.
 For a brief period I studied under a spiritual healer in Britain which opened up awareness of the ancient Celtic spiritual tradition.
-In 2000 I met Prashant Trivedi, a young brahmin astrologer from India, an amazingly erudite scholar and practitioner of Vedic arts and he initiated me into much deeper aspects of the science.
-We worked together for several years until I started my own practice.
+In 2000 I was initiated into much deeper aspects of Vedic science and culture.
 I spent some time in India to further my spiritual education.
 I currently practice all types of divination techniques along with eastern esoteric practices.
 I think it is difficult to be a competent astrologer unless you really immerse yourself in the entire spectrum of Vedic teachings.

 How does Vedic astrology differ from Western astrology or other systems of astrology?